CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 #### Principle 3: Simple and Intuitive Use
 Our program provides simple prompts for actions from the user.
 We provide them with a list of actions, and to perform an action, the user enters the number associated with the action.
 To avoid confusion, we prompt the user for each piece of information needed to perform an action.
-For instance, when creating an event, we prompt for each detail separately (name, date, number of attendees, etc.).
+For instance, when creating an event, we prompt for each detail separately (e.g name, date, number of attendees, etc.).
 When an error occurs we tell our user which input is invalid.
 This adheres to the principle of simple and intuitive design.
 A young child would be able to use our program without any issues.
 #### Principle 4: Perceptible Information